 TRAUMATIC BRAIN INJURY IN THE AGING POPULATION

 By the year 2030 twenty-percent of the population will be 65 years of age or older.
 Individuals 85 years and older represent the fastest growing segment of the United States population.
 As a result, litigators must pay attention to this growing segment of client.
-There are special concerns and unique medical considerations present in litigating a TBI in the elderly that are not present themselves in other cases.
+There are special concerns and unique medical considerations present in litigating a TBI in the elderly that are not present in other cases.
 Some of those considerations are outlined below.

 THE ADVERSE INFLUENCE OF AGE ON TBI OUTCOME